 However, many homeowners do install their own fencing.
 One trick is to consider it a season-long project, working in discrete stages, and going about it slowly and methodically.

 Do it yourself installation of vinyl fencing tends to go easier because both the posts and panels are significantly lighter than wood posts and panels.
+Both vinyl and wood fences tend to require municipal building permits.
+Most communities' fence laws tend to treat vinyl and wood equally.

 Do it yourself vinyl fence panels tend to cost twice as much as cedar fence panels and about one-third of the cost of composite wood panels.